Not Quite Classic Waldorf Salad - my version of the classic using apples, pecans, celery, and dried cranberries.

 A couple of weekends ago I sowed a large planting box full of lettuces and radishes.
 They have a good start now and will be a source of fresh salads soon enough.
 But, while we're waiting on all that luscious fresh fruit and produce, here's a fine salad to enjoy with ingredients that are available right now.
 It's my "not quite classic" waldorf salad.

 Did you know that Waldorf Salad has been around since the late 1800's?
 It was, aptly enough, invented at the Waldorf Astoria Hotel in New York by the maitre d'hotel who did not include nuts in the original recipe.
-The maitre d' might not approve of my changes to his recipe, but here's how I like to put together a Waldorf Salad.
+The maitre d' might not approve of my changes to his recipe, but here's how I like to put mine together.

 Core but do not peel the apple and cut it into bite-sized cubes.
 In a medium bowl, sprinkle the lemon juice over the apple and toss to combine.

 Add the celery, pecans, cranberries, and mayonnaise.
 I use slightly less than ½ cup; just enough to bind the salad ingredients together.

 Season to taste with a small amount of salt and pepper.
 Serve either cold or at room temperature.

 You May Also Like ...

 Have you tried this recipe?
 I'd love for you to give it a star ⭐️⭐️⭐️⭐️⭐️ rating in the recipe card and/or in the comments section further down.

 You can always stay in touch on social media by following me on Facebook, Instagram, or Pinterest and Sign Up to Get my Newsletter, too!